dfeng/notes/neural-representations.md

 Recall that the idea behind image compression with FFT (great youtube video [here](https://www.youtube.com/watch?v=gGEBUdM0PVc)) is that you can represent an image as a sum of a sparse set of 2D-fourier bases (think 2D periodic waves).
 That is, most coefficients are negligible, and so you only need a sparse set of coefficients to reproduce the image.
 One way you can think about this is that you can start with the (deterministic) function $g: \mathbb{R}^2 \mapsto \mathbb{R}^{2k}$ that essentially stacks $k$ 2D-fourier bases, followed by a function $h: \mathbb{R}^{2k} \mapsto \mathbb{R}^3$. that takes a weighted sum of these bases.
 Note that the size of $k$ depends on the *resolution* of the image – it should be the number of pixels.
 Putting this together, we have $f = g \circ h$, which is a way of expressing an image through its fourier representation.
 One interpretation is that we've projected the input into a high-dimensional space, and then simply run a (sparse) linear model.^[Of course, when you actually do the FFT/DCT, you don't actually solve the linear model.]

 <Note>
 Note that actually, with a complete fourier basis, we've taken things to the extreme, so that the final function to be "learned" is the smoothest function possible, a linear one.
 After all, that is the point of using a complete basis – everything else is just linear combinations.
-It's just that the *fourier* basis elicits a sparse linear combination.
+It's just that the fourier basis elicits a sparse linear combination.
 </Note>

 Now, suppose we wanted to learn $f$ in a data-driven manner using an MLP.
 Clearly we want to take advantage of the structure here.
 The natural thing to do is to replace $h$ with an MLP, and counterbalance that with a less expressive $g$.
 This is essentially a trade-off in expressivity between the two functions that compose $f$.
 If we knew the sparse coordinates of $g$, then we could get the lower-expressivity for free.

+## Ideas

+  - [ ] Is the performance a function of the total power (sum of magnitude/weights) of the fourier spectrum?
+  - [ ] Assuming random noise is dense in the fourier domain, we should expect the fourier basis to be similar in performance to other complete bases?
+The idea is that random noise is not smoother with any sort of projection.